Security and transparency are our top priorities.

 - Implementation/utilization of the security tools of the trade

-We have undertaken an extensive review and inventory of products and data transfers to verify those outside the scope of the HIPAA Rules.
+We have undertaken an extensive review and inventory of products and Registry transfers to verify those outside the scope of the HIPAA Rules.
 We have developed policies and procedures so that THEM is capable of conducting safe transactions of information that protects both the patients and the covered entity as defined under HIPAA.

 1 As identified by the U.S. Department of Health and Human Services National Institutes of Health.
 Further information available at https://privacyruleandresearch.nih.gov/pr_08.asp